A Malady of Middle-Aged Men

 As you approach middle age, you might have to walk a bit slowly, rest more often, and reconcile to the fact that your physical strength and stamina are no longer as much as they used to be.
 One of these is your sexual prowess.
 Consequently, organs in the body that facilitate your sexual capabilities, such as the prostate gland, may start to function abnormally.

 The prostate gland is located in the pelvic region of your body, just behind and below the urinary bladder, and participates in sexual activity when you are young.
-Later in life, it might grow to a larger than expected size and squeeze the urine passage that runs from the urinary bladder to the penis.
+Later in life, it might grow larger than expected size and squeeze the urine passage that runs from the urinary bladder to the penis.

 Urology Specialists point out that every other male older than 50 years of age is likely to have a prostate enlargement that requires medical intervention.
 In medical parlance, this is known as BPH (Benign Prostatic Hyperplasia).
 This statistic applies to Indian men as much as Europeans, Americans, and others.
 In a much smaller number, the prostate growth is cancerous and calls for more drastic therapy.